Collaborative & Reproducible Research

 Collaboration & Code

-As your research project moves from conception, through data collection, modeling and analysis, to publishing and other forms of dissemination, it’s components can fracture, lose their development history, and—worst of all—become conflicted or lost.
+As your research project moves from conception, through data collection, modeling and analysis, to publishing and other forms of dissemination, its components can fracture, lose their development history, and—worst of all—become conflicted or lost.
 This lesson introduces strategies for structuring your collaboration, focusing on the core principle of “version control” (VC) and the related software and cloud solutions.
-The main objective is to demonstrate that version control is much more than history, it is how distributed teams can work efficiently on a shared codebase and is widespread in reproducible research.
+The main objective is to demonstrate that version control is much more than history, it is a way for distributed teams to work efficiently on a shared codebase.
+Version control is essential for reproducible research.

 A cloud hub stores project files and their history.
 Researchers are spokes on the wheel, each working on a local repository.
 Project integrity is maintained by rules for synchronizing commits between the hub and spokes when users execute a push or pull.